owenrumney/blogbase/_posts/2019-01-15-implementing-refreshingawscredentials-python.markdown

     }
 ```

+There are a few config entries here.

+* `credential_file_path` is the location of the credential file that is getting externally updated
+* `profile_name` is the profile in the credential file that you want to use
+* `refresh_minutes` is the time before the AWS credential will expire and the `refresh_external_credentials()` function will get called.

 We now need to create the credential object for a session which will then be able to auto refresh.

 ```python